Online Education FAQs

 Enroll in Online Classes:

-Go to the District Enrollment website where you will find more information for Continuing Students and New & Continuing Students.
+Go to the Getting Started at BCC where you will find more information for Continuing Students and New & Continuing Students.
 If you are a Continuing Student, you can login to your Passport Student Center and add classes.
-If you are a New or Returning Student (i.e. have not taken a Peralta District course in the last two semesters), then you will need to submit an application for admissions – follow the links on the District Enrollment website.
+If you are a New or Returning Student (i.e. have not taken a Peralta District course in the last two semesters), then you will need to submit an application for admissions – follow the links on the Getting Started at BCC web page.

 Online courses have no class meetings and students complete all work online over the internet.
 Hybrid courses meet about once a week and students complete the remaining hours online over the internet.
 An instructor may hold an orientation meeting at the beginning of the semester for the course.
 If orientation information is not available on Passport or the online course websites, students should contact the instructor for details.